What is the Tough Mountain Challenge?

 Do I need to know how to swim?

 No, but it's a good idea.
 One obstacle (Barker Pond) has overhead-depth water that you might fall into if you don't make it across the floats.
+Lift jackets will be available if you're a sinker.

 Are zombies/vampires/werewolves involved?